-In New York City and Los Angeles, students are reminded their parents don’t need to give consent or, in New York, even know their children are receiving these services.
+In New York City and Los Angeles, students are reminded they don’t need their parents’ consent or, in New York, even to inform them their children are receiving these services.

 Teens as young as 13 can download qpid.me (pronounced “cupid me”), a web app that encourages STD testing and allows users to share their results with potential partners.
-Los Angeles United School District (LAUSD) recently made the app available to health teachers, who teach the district’s 200,000 7-12th grade students once in middle and once in high school.
+Los Angeles United School District (LAUSD) made the app available in fall 2013 to health teachers, who teach the district’s 200,000 7-12th grade students once in middle and once in high school.

-The New York City Health Department is sponsoring NYC Teen, a web page that helps teens find services such as a free morning-after pill or abortion counseling at Planned Parenthood without parental input.
+The New York City Health Department is sponsoring NYC Teen, a web page that helps teens find services such as free morning-after pills or abortion counseling at Planned Parenthood without parental input.

 “The question of undermining parental rights and parental authority is a serious one in relationship to this website and app,” said Peter Sprigg, a senior fellow for policy studies at the Family Research Council.
 “One of the most effective ways of enhancing the health of young people would be to encourage better communication about their health between young people and their parents.
 This seems to undermine that, rather than advancing it.”

-NYC spokesmen promised a return call by deadline four times over the course of a week, but did not follow through.
+An NYC spokesperson promised a return call by deadline four times over the course of a week, but did not follow through.
 Thomas Waldman, a LAUSD spokesman, said the district would no longer discuss qpid.me.

 The NYC Teen website has information about STDs, contraception, and the difficulties of teen pregnancy and motherhood.
 Its downloadable app, Teens in NYC Protection+, helps teens find STD testing and treatment, counseling, gay and transgender clinics, abortion, and a variety of birth control options.